RichKMLS/Bing-Chat-and-Compose-Tab-Modifier/README.md

 ## Features and Limitations

+- Please note that images are not included.
+If this script interests you, it is your responsibility to determine which images to use based on the context of the script. 😊
 - The script currently makes some assumptions about how Edge Dev Browser is set up such as using a Dark theme.

 ## Disclaimer